layer-3/clearsync/pkg/quotes/README.md

 ```

 2. Select active drivers for the market.
 By default, all drivers are not active.
 When the first trade from a driver is received, a market becomes active.
-Lets say, we are receiving btcusdt trades only from Binance and Uniswap.
+Let's say, we are receiving btcusdt trades only from Binance and Uniswap.
 ```
 ActiveWeights(btcusdt) = {driverWeights[Binance] + driverWeights[Uniswap] = 20 + 10} = 30
 ```
-1. Select the driver weight
+1. Select the driver's weight
 ```
 tradeSourceWeight = driverWeights[Binance] = 20
 ```
-1. Select Previous value of numEMA and denEMA.
+1. Select the previous value of numEMA and denEMA.
 If there is no initial data (on the startup), the values of the first received trade are used to set the initial EMA.
 ```
 prevNumEMA, prevDenEMA = cache.Get(btcusdt)